Hendrix-CS/csci151/projects/gui.md

 state, while the ButtonClicker app used an `int` in the controller to remember state.
 You will need to use a *class* for your state for full credit on this project.

-For this project, try not to think to big, keep your expectations reasonable, this is the first time you will be creating a JavaFX GUI application by yourself and it will take effort to get all the GUI pieces working correctly.
+For this project, try not to think too big.
+Keep your expectations reasonable; this is the first time you will be creating a JavaFX GUI application by yourself and it will take effort to get all the GUI pieces working correctly.
 Work early and often!

 Your idea for a project will most likely involve using components that were not discussed in Lab 6.
 Please investigate what is possible in the
-[JavaFX API](https://openjfx.io/javadoc/17/) to see what is available.
+[JavaFX API](https://openjfx.io/javadoc/19/) to see what is available.

 One option for a project would be to base your code on one of the Homework classes (Garden, TootsiePop, Toaster).